portugueslab/stytra/docs/source/interface.rst

 The monitoring widget shows changing variables relating to the stimulus, tracking or estimation of the animal state for closed-loop stimulation use

 The status bar shows diagnostic messages from the camera or tracking.

+The stimulus window adjustment panel enables precise positioning of the stimulus display window and :ref:`calibration`